How Long Do Water Filters Last?

 Water Filters for Your Whole House

-Below are a few of the different types of water filters that you might encounter.
+Below are a few of the different types that you might encounter.

 Whole House Water Filters

-This means that the water filtered through these systems reach your washer, bathroom, kitchen, and anywhere else that you might have water going out.
+This means these systems reach your washer, bathroom, kitchen, and anywhere else that you might have water going out.

 These kinds of filters tend to be some of the most expensive out there, costing on the low end $1000, and on the higher end up to $3000.